 We estimated the benefits for wetlands based on values derived in Pandit et al. (2014).
 The first step is to compare the characteristics of the study site and application site.
-Table 9 shows the variations between the two sites.
+Table 8 shows the variations between the two sites.

-Table 9: Comparison of the main characteristics of the application site with the study site used.
+Table 8: Comparison of the main characteristics of the application site with the study site used.
 Source: Pandit et al. (2014).

-Context Study site Application site Location Perth, Western Australia Perth, Western Australia Setting Urban (established) Urban (new) Nature of wetlands Mix of natural, man-made or extensively modified Man-made or extensively modified Size 0.3-329 ha 6 ha Average have price ¢1,000,000,(2000) ¢280,000 (2048) Average house price \$1,000,000 (2009) \$380,000 (2018) Average distance to wetlands from properties 943 m (Tapsuwan et al., 2009) 300 m
+Context Study site Application site Location Perth, Western Australia Perth, Western Australia Setting Urban (established) Urban (new) Nature of wetlands Mix of natural, man-made or extensively modified Man-made or extensively modified Size 0.3-329 ha 6 ha Average house price \$1,000,000 (2009) \$380,000 (2018) Average distance to wetlands from properties 943 m (Tapsuwan et al., 2009) 300 m

-To estimate the potential impact of wetlands on house price, we used the parameterised function of the original study.
-In the Value tool, the parametric functions of the impact of wetlands on house price have been presented for three different levels (low, medium and high impacts).
+To estimate the potential impact of wetlands on house prices, we used the parameterised function of the original study.
+In the Value tool, the parametric functions of the impact of wetlands on house prices have been presented for three different levels (low, medium and high impacts).
 The area of the wetland is 6 hectares and the mean distance to wetlands is 300 m.
-By entering the distance to the wetlands and the area of wetlands in the relevant cells of the Wetland Value function (worksheet 3), we obtained the percentage change of property value (Figure 8).
+By entering the distance to the wetlands and the area of wetlands in the relevant cells of the Wetland Value function, we obtained the percentage change of property value (Figure 8).